wasim15185/Amazon-Clone-PERN-stack/README.md

 ### My words about this projects
-**Backend :** First of all i bulid this backend with Nodejs and Express .And My Backend or Sever file is in My this Repo and File name is **"Server"**  .
+**Backend :** First of all i bulid this backend with Nodejs and Express .And My Backend or Sever file is in this Repo and File name is **"Server"**  .
 And Deloyed the backend in Heroku Sever

 Get all products send GET request to [https://express-amazon-clone-backend.herokuapp.com/products]